-Whereas the shear coefficient of viscosity at early time is much bigger than the bulk viscosity \cite{27}, so we take $\xi=0$.
-And also according to (\ref{56}) we can assume that $V_0$ will be equal to $\Lambda$, therefore we can neglect it with respect to other terms in (\ref{54}), (\ref{55}).
-Hence in this case one can write the barotropic equation of state as $P=\gamma\rho$.
+{Since the shear coefficient of viscosity at early time is much bigger than the bulk viscosity \citep{27}, we take $\xi=0$.
+Moreover, for simplicity we suppose a special non-isotropic background given by $p_1=p_2 =p $ and $p_3= np$, where $n$ is a positive constant.
+However, one can write the barotropic equation of state as $P=\gamma\rho$.
 It is well known that the dominant energy condition (DEC) imply that $\gamma$ lies in the interval [-1, 1].
-From (\ref{54}) and (\ref{55}), and the above assumptions, we can obtain the barotropic equation of state as
+From Eqs.\;(\ref{54}) and (\ref{55}), and the above assumptions, we can obtain the equation of state parameter as

-The quantity $\gamma$ has four independent parameters $\beta, p_is (1=1,2,3)$.
-We want to obtain the available range of these parameters in which the dominant energy condition, $-1\leq\gamma\leq 1$ and $S > 1$ is satisfied.
-We have drown the equation of state parameter, $\gamma$ versus $ p_3$ for two set of parameters. $a$) for $\beta = {1 \over \sqrt{6}} = 0.41, p_1= 0.5$ and $p_2=0.3$. $b$) for $\beta = 0.5, p_1 =0.5$ and $p_2=0.3$ in figure 1.
-For these two considerations we obtain two different intervals for $p_3$ as (0.424 , 0.69 ) and (0.456 , 0.69 ) respectively.
-It is seen that these two set of parameters and corresponding intervals of $p_3$ are satisfying the constraint $S>1$ and dominant energy condition.
-Also, according to\cite{8} the second law of thermodynamics imply that $\eta>0$ hence, considering to equation (\ref{56}), it is clearly seen that this condition is satisfied.
-Therefore we derived that this model satisfy the dominant energy condition (DEC) and the second law of thermodynamics (SLT), simultaneously.
-From these two sets of data seen that by increasing the value of $\beta$, the constraint $S>1$ , DEC and SLT is satisfied for smaller interval of $p_3$.i.e $\triangle{p_3^{(a)}} = 0.266 > \triangle{p_3^{(b)}} = 0.234 $.
+In order to gain better insight we make a suitable choice of parameters.
+For example, we let $p=0.45$, $n=1.2$ and $\beta=\sqrt{2/3}$.
+For this choice, $S=1.44$ and $\epsilon \approx 0.047 $, which means that the model is stable.
+We plot the equation of state parameter $\gamma$ and the shear coefficient of viscosity $\eta$ versus $t$ if Fig.\;1.
+Fig.\;1a indicates that the equation of state parameter belongs to $[-1, 1]$.
+I.e., this model can satisfy the DEC, and by increasing time it is saturated to $-1$.
+This means our model behave like a quintessence model at late times.
+Fig.\;1b shows that the shear coefficient of viscosity is notable at early times and as time passes it tends to zero.
+Namely, the part of viscosity coming from the non-isotropic form of background is negligible at late times ( the present time).}